CruisesBest Time to Travel

 The boat is a metal tub.
 The forest is a cathedral.
 The birds are the choir.

-Trà Sư is in An Giang province, near the Cambodian border, and getting there is part of the experience.
+Trà Sư is in An Giang province, specifically in Tịnh Biên district near the Cambodia border, framed by the mystical Seven Mountains (Thất Sơn) range.
+Getting there is part of the experience.
 The road narrows from highway to village lane to dirt track, and then the water starts — seeping up through the earth, filling the ditches, turning the fields into mirrors.
 You transfer from car to motorboat to a flat-bottomed sampan paddled by a woman in a conical hat who does not need to speak because the forest does all the talking.

 The cajuput trees — called tràm in Vietnamese — grow straight out of the water, their pale trunks ghostly against the green duckweed that covers the surface like a carpet.
 The effect is otherworldly: you are paddling through a flooded forest where the water is chartreuse, the trunks are silver, and the air smells like eucalyptus and mud and something ancient.
 Dragonflies the size of your thumb hover at eye level.
 A water monitor lizard slides off a log without a sound.

 And then the birds.
-Trà Sư is home to one of the largest nesting colonies in Southeast Asia — storks, cormorants, egrets, herons — and at certain times of year, the treetops are white with them.
-Not white like snow.
-White like something alive and moving and noisy.
-The sound is extraordinary: a constant, layered chatter that rises and falls like applause.
-You crane your neck.
-You count species.
-You give up counting.
+Trà Sư is home to one of the largest nesting colonies in Southeast Asia — with approximately 70 bird species, including the rare and endangered Painted Stork (Giang Sen) and Oriental Darter (Điêng Điểng) nesting high in the melaleuca branches.
+The treetops are white with them, a constant, layered chatter that rises and falls like applause.
+You crane your neck, you count species, you give up counting.

 Lush green Vietnam landscape